Consumer behaviour: Evaluation of alternatives

-The marketing organization needs a deep understanding of the benefits most valued by consumers and therefore which attributes are most important in terms of the consumer's purchase decision.
+The marketing organisation needs a deep understanding of the benefits most valued by consumers and therefore which attributes are most important in terms of the consumer's purchase decision.
 It also needs to monitor other brands in the customer's consideration set to optimise planning for its own brand.
 During the evaluation of alternatives, the consumer ranks or assesses the relative merits of different options available.
 No universal evaluation process is used by consumers across all-buying situations.
 Instead, consumers generate different evaluation criteria depending on each unique buying situation.
 Social media further enables consumers to share views with their peers about the product they are looking to purchase.
 This way, consumers can gauge the positive and negative sides of each alternative, and decide even more conveniently as for the best product to buy.
 Thus the relevant evaluation attributes vary according to across different types of consumers and purchase contexts.
 For example, attributes important for evaluating a restaurant would include food quality, price, location, atmosphere, quality of service, and menu selection.
 Consumers, depending on their geographic, demographic, psychographic and behavioural characteristics, will decide which attributes are important to them.
 Potential patrons seeking a pleasant dining experience may be willing to travel further distances to patronise a fine-dining venue compared to those wanting a quick meal at a more utilitarian eatery.
 After evaluating the different product attributes, the consumer ranks each attribute or benefit from highly important to least important.
 These priorities are directly related to the consumer's needs and wants.
 Thus, the consumer arrives at a weighted score for each product or brand which represents the consumer's subjective assessment of individual attribute scores weighted in terms of their importance.
 Using these scores, they arrive at a total mental score or rank for each product/brand under consideration.